 The School Day

-School runs from Monday to Friday during our term times.
 Lessons begin at 9:00 and we open the school gates at 8:40 so that everyone has time to settle in and get ready for an exciting day at River House.
 School finishes at 15:00 and children can be collected from the courtyard.

 There are three breaks throughout the day.

-- A fruit break between 10:30 and 11:00;
+- fruit break between 10:30 and 11:00

-- lunch break between 12:30 and 13:30;
+- lunch break between 12:30 and 13:15

-- and a short break between afternoon activities from 14:10 and 14:20.
+- short break between 14:00 and 14:15

 Food

 The lunch programme has been specially designed to provide fully balanced, nutritional, vegetarian meals (except for one fish day!) to children and teachers with a view to encouraging everyone to try new dishes, expand their taste buds and develop a love for good food.
-It is a three week rolling menu.
-We all eat lunch together in the dining hall and this is an important part of our community building at River House.
+It is a two-week rolling menu.

 Playing

-The purpose built campus was designed to provide a variety of spaces for students and staff to interact and play.
+The purpose-built campus was designed to provide a variety of spaces for students and staff to interact and play.
 Open spaces for sports, quiet spaces for games or crafts, trees to climb, loose materials to build with and manipulate, a mud kitchen, shade to hang out in and other less defined spaces that children fill with their own ideas.

 Pastoral

 At River House we view school as an extension of home and we strive to make children feel comfortable and safe while in our care.
 To achieve and maintain this family atmosphere we put a lot of thought and effort into our pastoral care provision.
-We have formal PSHE (Personal, Social, Health Education) and Sex and Relationships curricula that are taught as designated lessons and also interwoven with other school routines.
+We have formal PSHE (Personal, Social, Health Education) and Sex and Relationships curricula that are taught as designated lessons and are interwoven with other school routines.
 Regular assemblies, morning class circles and Individual Learning Plan meetings in the secondary school, all underpin our community building and pastoral support efforts.

 River House teachers and staff are approachable and students are given opportunities to discuss any concerns or difficulties they might have, both academic and personal, during formal class discussions and during informal chats.
 The great thing about a small school like ours is that children have a chance to get to know many responsible adults in the school community and can always access the person they feel most comfortable speaking to.